anesriad/anesriad/README.md

 #  Data Scientist based in the UK
 #  Work with me: https://bio.link/riadanas
+#  Hire me on Upwork (100% Job Success / Top Rated Plus): https://www.upwork.com/freelancers/anasriad
 ## My Portfolio:

-→ 3 years of experience as a consultant data scientist, delivering solutions across industries like Sales, HR, Tech, Law, and SaaS <br>
+→ Currently working as a data analyst and BI consultant for a tech company (contract) → 3 years of experience as a consultant data scientist, delivering solutions across industries like Sales, HR, Tech, Law, and SaaS <br>
 → Content creator on LinkedIn (6k+ followers) and YouTube (2k+ subs) sharing content data science and growth <br>
-→ Ex-co-founder of Syndic8, a musical event company that scaled to 6 figures and professional Dj for 5 years <br>
+→ Ex-co-founder of Syndic8, a musical event company that scaled to 6 figures and professional DJ for 5 years <br>
 → Previous experience as a performance coach, helping professionals improve their lifestyle and health <br>

 ## My results

 → 14 clients successfully served across various sectors  <br>
+→ 5M$ ARR growth with data analytics to get clients to sign new deals  <br>
 → 6-figure growth achieved with Syndic8  <br>
 → Engaged online community across multiple platforms  <br>
 → Regular content production with a focus on practical data science tips and business strategies <br>